randspy/myo-reps/README.md

 npm run dev
 ```

-# Application overview
+# Application's overview

 The Application is a fitness app for my person use.
 It is optimize for using Myo reps protocol (https://www.youtube.com/watch?v=V71TGRQaLRs).

 # Project structure

 The app is eagerly loaded, as for my I didn't need lazy loading, but the application was designed the way that allows lazy loading.

     app
         core - business logic used by multiply features